doris-lessing/Lulu_Zhou.github.io/index.md

   * Analyse the leaked data of mernis database
   * [View the project](https://github.com/doris-lessing/spark_project)

-### Earlier projects:
-1. Social network analysis and reference system construction on Bilibili
+4. Social network analysis and reference system construction on Bilibili
   * Crawled data from bilibili.com, analyzed the social network of bilibili and constructed an reference system using Local Random Walk.
   * [View the paper](https://github.com/doris-lessing/Social_Network_Mining_on_Bilibili/blob/master/Social%20network%20analysis%20and%20reference%20system%20construction%20on%20Bilibili.pdf)
-2. Social network analysis in Chinese rural primary schools
+5. Social network analysis in Chinese rural primary schools
   * We collected questionnaires about the background and social relationships of 227 primary school students when teaching as volunteers.
 This project focuses on the social network among the students.
   * [View the project](https://github.com/doris-lessing/social-network-mining)